 Steube is the representative for Florida’s 17th congressional district (view map) and is a Republican.
 He has served since Jan 3, 2019.
 Steube is next up for reelection in 2022 and serves until Jan 3, 2023.

 Steube is shown as a purple triangle ▲ in our ideology-leadership chart below.
-Each dot is a member of the House of Representatives positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).
+Each dot is a member of the House of Representatives positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

-The chart is based on the bills Steube has sponsored and cosponsored from Jan 6, 2015 to Apr 22, 2019.
+The chart is based on the bills Steube has sponsored and cosponsored from Jan 3, 2017 to Jan 14, 2022.
 See full analysis methodology.

 Gregory Steube sits on the following committees:

 Steube sponsors bills primarily in these issue areas: